 Log OBD data

-OBD is a protocol that lets you request data from most non-EV 2008+ vehicles (cars, trucks).
+OBD is a protocol used in most non-EV 2008+ vehicles (cars, vans, trucks).

 In this section we outline how to log OBD data with your CANedge.